 Our curriculum covers all areas of the Early Years Foundation Stage Curriculum and the National Curriculum, with our Religious Education Curriculum following the guidelines set by the Southwark Diocesan Board of Education.
 In Key Stage 2, children also learn to speak Spanish.

 Children are taught in class groups and sometimes in smaller groups when support is required for particular skills or concepts.
 Classes throughout the school are taught using both subject and topic approaches.
-Half termly projects are set to ensure that the appropriate programmes of study and attainment targets are covered.
+Termly projects are set to ensure that the appropriate programmes of study and objectives are covered.
 Although aspects of English, Mathematics and Science are included in project work, there is considerable emphasis on the teaching of these core subjects as discrete elements of our curriculum.
-Click here to see the Curriculum Maps.
+Click here to see our full Curriculum Provision.

 We use rigorous monitoring throughout the year to gauge the impact of our curriculum.
 Alongside senior leadership and middle leadership, subject leaders monitor individual subjects: reviewing learning, evaluating pupil voice, providing individual feedback to move practice forward, celebrating positives and highlighting areas of development.
 Our whole school team strengthens our ethos and vision as we work together to reflect upon our curriculum and share outcomes to drive forward next steps.
 Learning and progress is measured through careful analysis of the application of skills across the curriculum; showing how acquisition of knowledge is enhanced by expectations to evidence quality thinking and demonstrate individual understanding.
 Class teachers and curriculum teams conduct performance analysis linked to this monitoring so as to measure performance against individual and school targets, which are reviewed regularly.